 Hypnosis is used in a variety of settings -- from emergency rooms to dental offices to outpatient clinics.
 Clinical studies suggest that hypnosis may improve immune function, increase relaxation, decrease stress, and ease pain and feelings of anxiety.

 Hypnotherapy can reduce the fear and anxiety that some people feel before medical or dental procedures.
 For example, studies show that dental patients who underwent hypnosis had a significantly higher threshold for pain than those who were not hypnotized.
 Hypnosis may also improve recovery time and reduce anxiety and pain following surgery.
 Clinical trials on burn patients suggest that hypnosis decreases pain (enough to replace pain medication) and speeds healing.
-Generally, clinical studies show that using hypnosis may reduce your need for medication, improve your mental and physical condition before an operation, and reduce the time it takes to recover.
+Other studies show hypnosis results in decreased use of pain medication, higher pain thresholds, shorter hospital stays, less surgical intervention, fewer complications, and a more satisfying birth experience among women in labor.
+Generally, clinical studies show that hypnosis may reduce the need for medication, improve mental and physical health before an operation, and reduce the time it takes to recover.
 Dentists also use hypnotherapy to control gagging and bleeding.

 A hypnotherapist can teach you self regulation skills.
 For instance, someone with arthritis may learn to turn down pain like the volume on a radio.
 Hypnotherapy can also be used to help manage chronic illness.
 Self hypnosis can enhance a sense of control, which is often lacking when someone has a chronic illness.

 Clinical studies on children in emergency treatment centers show that hypnotherapy reduces fear, anxiety, and discomfort.

 Other problems or conditions that may respond to hypnotherapy include: